Editor’s note: This blog post was last updated on by

 For those looking for the ultimate coastal experience in Japan, it has to be the Kerama Islands.
 Combining serene natural beauty with soft, golden sands and crystal-clear waters, these pristine islets are found around 25 miles from Okinawa, due south of the main Japanese archipelago.
 Perfect for sunbathing, swimming and snorkelling alike, Kerama is encircled by colourful corals and reef, with sea turtles regularly spotted frolicking just offshore.
 A day at the beach or the ultimate marine adventure?
 The choice is yours.

 Wherever you choose to travel in search of the perfect beach, Cruise1st can help get you there.
 We have thousands of cruise deals to destinations across Southeast Asia and beyond, so you can start planning the trip of a lifetime.
-To browse our complete collection, visit the homepage or call us now on 1300 325 655.
+To browse our complete collection, visit our website or call us now on 1300 857 345.